-Figure 5-1: 8130 RTU with Four Model 8214 Enraf Interface Modules
+Figure 5-1: 8130 RTU with four Model 8216 LON Interface Modules

 Four daughter boards are shown installed on the 8130 RTU.
-The channel order and number of the 8214 depend upon the placement on the motherboard.
+The module number of the 8216s depends upon their placement on the motherboard.
 Note that the order starts from the top left and ends at the bottom right.
-As seen in the above figure, Modules 1 & 2 are always located on the left side of the motherboard.
+Modules 1 & 2 are always located on the left side of the motherboard.
 Modules 3 & 4 are found on the right side.